forecastrhq/forecastr-code-challenge/README.md

 That conversation gave her the idea to start a Juice stand.
 Soon, everyone wanted to buy Lucy's products, but her business grew so much that she started having problems organizing it.

 Your goal is to help Lucy organize her business.
-She asked her older brother to build her a dashboard so she could analyze her business, but he only had time to make basic funcionality for his sister.
+She asked her friend to build her a dashboard so she could analyze her business, but they only had time to make basic funcionality for Lucy.
 That's where you come in!

 ### Context
 Lucy needs help building her website so she can control everything that goes in and out of the shop.